coconutgrace/iot-board/README.md

 **Help, Questions, Feedback:**  [![Gitter](https://badges.gitter.im/iot-dashboard/Lobby.svg)](https://gitter.im/iot-dashboard/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=body_badge)

 # IoT-Dashboard
-Free Dashboard for your Data - everything is a thing
+Free open-source website to display & control (IoT) data - everything is a thing.

-A generic dashboard application based on JavaScript, HTML and CSS that runs in modern browsers.
+A generic dashboard application based on JavaScript, HTML and CSS that runs in modern browsers without any server in the background.
-Allows to arrange and configure widgets to display data from any datasource.
+Allows to arrange and configure widgets to display data from any datasource - not limited to Internet of Things.

-A Plugin API that allows easy widget and datasource development to keep the dashboard as extensible as possible.
+A plugin API that allows easy widget and datasource development to keep the dashboard as extensible as possible.

 Can be used as free alternative to [geckoboard](https://www.geckoboard.com), [kibana](https://www.elastic.co/products/kibana), [grafana](http://grafana.org/) or [freeboard](https://freeboard.io/).
 And of course for all other IoT, M2M, Industry 4.0, BigData, whatever dashboards you have to pay for out there.

+This project is backed by [Lobaro corporation](http://www.lobaro.com) - Full-stack IoT services including customized hardware, backend-integration and visualizations.

 ---
 ## Documentation ##